-- 1. Choose the Agent handlers menu. - 2.
+- Select the backoffice > Agent handlers menu. - 2.
 In the left panel, click on the + icon.
 The line New group appears. - 3.
-Click on Edit in the upper banner. - 4.
-In the Agent handler group settings, enter the Name of your agent handler group. - 5.
-If you want to send agent logs from this agent handler group to syslog servers, click on Add a server and define the following parameters: - Address: enter the IP address or DNS name of the syslog server, - Protocol: choose TCP, UDP or TCP/TLS, - Port: enter the port number used for syslog; TCP 1468 by default. - Transfer type: choose the parameter defined during the installation of the syslog server, - Message format: choose the message format: - $^\circ$ simple text mode (like the messages displayed in the Agent logs menu), - raw JSON format containing all the technical data, - CEF format, - o IDMEF format. - Message language: Select the language if necessary, - · You can indicate a maximum message size in bytes, - Choose the minimum severity of logs to send to this server. - 6.
-Click on Save in the upper banner.
+In the Agent handler group settings, enter the Name of your agent handler group. - 4.
+If you want to send agent logs from this agent handler group to Syslog servers, click on Add a server and define the following parameters: - Address: Enter the IP address or DNS name of the Syslog server. - Protocol: Select the protocol for communication with the Syslog server.
+If you wish to encrypt the data exchanged, select TCP/TLS.
+In this case, the root certification authority and intermediate authorities of the syslog server must be imported into the certificate store of each agent handler computer. - Port: Enter the port number used for Syslog (TCP 1468 by default).
+The TCP or UDP port numbers indicated here are allowed on the firewall of the workstation that hosts the agent handler, as well as on all network devices located between the agent handler and Syslog server. - Transfer type: choose the parameter defined during the installation of the Syslog server. - Structured data: Use this field to specify additional data to insert in the header of Syslog messages.
+To know the expected data format, refer to RFC 5424.
+You can add more than one data in the field.
+For example: [ABC param1="value1"][KEY@12345 param2="value2"]. - Message format: choose the message format: - simple text mode (like the messages displayed in the Agent logs menu), - raw JSON format containing all the technical data, - CEF format, - IDMEF format. - Message language: Select the language if necessary. - You can indicate a maximum message size in bytes. - · Choose the lowest log severity to send to this server. - Context details: Choose the context level you wish to send to the Syslog server: - None: No context details are sent to the Syslog server, which only receives strong signals of an attack (i.e., alerts). - Simple context detail: Strong signals are sent to the Syslog server, along with creation and termination logs for processes running on the agent at the time of the attack and shortly after the first attack log. - Full context detail: All attack-related logs are sent to the Syslog server, regardless of the severity level selected above.
+Whether the agent handler receives the full context detail depends on the agent group configuration.
+By default, transmission is deferred, and the simple context detail is sent well before the full context detail.